Hele-On Bus

-Hele-On Bus is the public transport bus service provided by the County of Hawaii on the Big Island, Hawaii, United States.
+Hele-On Bus is the public transport bus service provided by the County of Hawaiʻi on the Big Island of Hawaiʻi, within the state of Hawaiʻi, United States.
 It serves a limited number of routes on limited frequency.

 History

 Prior to 1976, public transport in the Hilo area was provided by "sampan" buses converted locally from conventional passenger automobiles and operated as taxi or jitney services.
 The first "sampan" was credited to Hilo taxi driver Fukumatsu Kusumoto, who converted a Ford in 1922 by expanding the passenger compartment and installing wooden benches.
 Most sampans retained the passenger compartment from the back of the driver's seat forward; the remainder of the body was cut away and replaced with a homebuilt open-sided bed with a canvas roof, accommodating approximately twelve passengers on longitudinal benches.
 In Hawaiian, sampan buses are called kaa huli aku huli mai, the 'face one another' bus, after the bench seating arrangements.
 A 1971 article promoting tourism to the island called them "as anachronistic and beloved as San Francisco's cable cars."

 In the late 1930s, sampan bus fares dropped from 15 cents to 5 cents as competition increased.
 The Board of Supervisors of the County of Hawaiʻi created the Bus Control Committee in 1948 to regulate the sampan bus industry, and required all licensed operators to use the terminal in Moʻoheau Park starting in 1949.
 A law was passed in 1962 to exempt sampan buses from the vehicle safety laws introduced by the 1961 Motor Carriers Act; the sampan bus exemption remained until 2014, limited to a radius of 20 mi centered on Hilo, when it was removed via HB2351/SB2901.
 At one point, there were more than 80 sampan buses in Hilo, but only 9 were left by 1972.
 The Lyman House Memorial Museum offered tours of Hilo starting in 1988, aboard a restored vintage 1948 Plymouth 13-passenger sampan bus, but it was sold to Hamakua Springs Country Farms proprietor Richard Ha in the early 2000s.